olgunataberk/SDtG/README.md

 - conversations between entities,
 - questions to the player,
-- again conversations that happen depending on the player's choices'
+- again conversations that happen depending on the player's choices

 in your Script™.

 ### Instructions

-- #### How to make a regular conversation.
+- #### How to declare a regular conversation.

-   The syntax of regular conversations is very simple.
+   The syntax for a regular conversation is very simple.
 First you must specify a name, let it be `jaraxxus` for the following example.
 If `jaraxxus` is supposed to talk(which should be the case if you are creating a regular conversation) you can write down what the entity will say between two double quotation marks preceeded by a colon.

    In the end it should look like this -> `jaraxxus : "You face jaraxxus!"`.

-   Also note that whitespace is not important outside the text enclosed by quotation marks, meaning `jaraxxus:"You face jaraxxus!"` and the above example would be the same.
+   Also note that whitespace is not important outside the text enclosed by quotation marks, meaning `jaraxxus:"You face jaraxxus!"` and the above example are identical.

 - #### How decision making works.